fsy412/Demo-Swap/tutorial.md

    ![](./docs/confirm_buy.jpg)

-Wait a few seconds to wait the cross-chain contract finish the transactions.
+Wait a few seconds for cross-chain transactions to be done.

 ## Unlock to receive the asset